 In November 2009 the server of the Climatic Research Unit was hacked and many e-mails were stolen and published online.
 Some of the email content was falsely interpreted by climate deniers as casting doubts on the veracity of the work of the unit.
 This created huge media interest, particularly as the hacking occurred just a few weeks before the important UN Climate Change Conference in Copenhagen.
 A number of independent enquiries were subsequently held to establish if the accusations by climate change deniers had any grounds.
 Our scientific methods and published results were always vindicated.
 The hackers have never been found.

-School of International Development wins Queen’s Anniversary Prize
+School of Global Development wins Queen’s Anniversary Prize

 Global Environmental Justice Group formed